svennam92/istio101/workshop/exercise-2/README.md

     ibmcloud ks cluster addon enable istio --cluster $MYCLUSTER
     ```

+    > It can take up to 5 minutes for the install to begin.

 2. Ensure that the `istio-*` Kubernetes services are deployed before you continue.
 This generally takes 30 seconds, but can take up to 5 min.

     ```shell